The Merry Monarch

 The Merry Monarch (1842 – after 1859) was a British Thoroughbred racehorse and sire.
-In a career that lasted from July 1844 to May 1846 he ran four times and won only one race.
+He ran four times in a career that lasted from July 1844 to May 1846 and won only one race.
 That race, however, was the 1845 Epsom Derby, in which he recorded an unexpected victory in a chaotic race.
 After one race in 1846 he was retired to stud where he made no impression as a sire.

 Background

 The Merry Monarch was a bay horse bred by his owner, William Gratwicke of Ham Manor, near Angmering in Sussex.
 Gratwicke also bred his dam, The Margravine, who was a sister to the 1829 Derby winner Frederick.
 His sire, Slane, was runner-up in the Ascot Gold Cup and, thanks largely to The Merry Monarch's Derby win, was Champion sire in 1845.

 The Merry Monarch was sent into training with John "Daddy" Forth who, at the age of sixty, had trained and ridden Frederick in the Derby.
 Gratwicke's horses were based at Goodwood at a stable owned by the Duke of Richmond.
 Following a disagreement with the Duke, Gratwicke moved his horses to Newmarket, Suffolk.